Skip to main content

 Payroll Requirements

-Pay Slip: Required to be issued, containing:
+Pay Slip: Required to be issued after wages have been paid, or immediately thereafter, containing:

-Tax withheld and other deductions made
+• Tax deductions and other deductions made

 Minimum Wages in Norway